objectkit/scriptex.plugin.microtune/README.md

 > + size is the kB size of the build file
 > + conf is the configuration of the build process

-Open [Scripter Code Editor](https://support.apple.com/en-gb/guide/logicpro/lgcecc16550d/mac), press **cmd+v** to paste from the system pasteboard, then press `Run Script` to run your plugin.
+Open [Scripter Code Editor](https://support.apple.com/en-gb/guide/logicpro/lgcecc16550d/mac), press **command+v** to paste from the system pasteboard, then press `Run Script` to run your plugin.

 ## Project Customisation.
 - Change the [package name](./package.json) to redefine the import path to `out/source.js`.
 > The default package name of `scriptex.plugin.project.template` is intentionally gnarly.
-See how [ExamplePluginSpec](./src/test/js/example/ExamplePluginSpec.js) imports [ExamplePlugin](./src/main/js/example/ExamplePlugin) by this path for point of reference.
+See how [ExamplePluginSpec](./src/test/js/example/ExamplePluginSpec.js) imports [ExamplePlugin](./src/main/js/example/ExamplePlugin.js) by this path for point of reference.
 - Delete example source files and prior builds with this command.
 ```bash
 rm -rf out doc src/main/js/example src/test/js/example